John Macy: Biography

 President John F. Kennedy asked Macy to return to the Civil Service Commission in 1961, and Macy chaired the commission through Kennedy and Johnson Administrations.
 He called for federal salaries to be put on par with private industry salaries.
 It was during this time that the CSC persecuted gay men (as part of the Lavender Scare), and had at least three lawsuits filed against it, see Anonymous v Macy, Scott v Macy, Norton v Macy.
 During the Johnson Administration, Macy also directed the White House Personnel Appointment Office.
+Lyndon Johnson awarded Macy the presidential medal of freedom in 1969 “John Macy recruited more talent of proven ability into government service than any other man of our time.
+In demanding only the best and in seeking it out, he set a standard of excellence that will serve as a benchmark for many years to come.
+Our government is stronger today from top to bottom because of his efforts.
+The government is fairer too because John Macy insisted that equal employment opportunity meant what it says.
+He insisted that on ability and character without regard to religion or race or color or section.”

 Macy left the CSC in 1969 and served as president for the Corporation for Public Broadcasting (1969–1972).
 His work landed him on the master list of Nixon political opponents.

 In 1979, President Jimmy Carter nominated Macy to become the first Senate-confirmed director of the Federal Emergency Management Agency.
 He served in that position until 1981.

 Macy also authored several books, including Public Service: Human Side of Government (1971) and To Irrigate a Wasteland (1974).

 A civil servant with a career spanning six different decades, John Macy died in McLean, Virginia.